UK satire's scourge of power: Private Eye hits 50

 Regular columns developed, and today include "Street of Shame" on the excesses of British journalists, "Rotten Boroughs" targeting local council corruption and "Pseuds Corner" poking fun at pompous prose and corporate jargon.

-Its comic strips take aim at the trend-obsessed in "It's Grim Up North London," self-centred fashionistas in "Supermodels," fading rockers in "Celeb" and the hypocritical and pretentious world of the "Young British Artists."
+Its comic strips take aim at the trend-obsessed in "It's Grim Up North London," self-centered fashionistas in "Supermodels," fading rockers in "Celeb" and the hypocritical and pretentious world of the "Young British Artists."

-A handful of covers have also caused offence, including its response to the death of Princess Diana in 1997 when the front page pictured a crowd outside Buckingham Palace criticising the media while clamouring to see photographs from the crash scene.
+A handful of covers have also caused offense, including its response to the death of Princess Diana in 1997 when the front page pictured a crowd outside Buckingham Palace criticizing the media while clamoring to see photographs from the crash scene.

 Private Eye has been the subject of high profile libel cases, most notably in 1976 when the late entrepreneur James Goldsmith issued more than 60 writs against the magazine and its distributors and wholesalers.